SE-17-GroupQ/se17-Q/Ideas.md

   - Can be done by making a web page as well as an application.
 As the rural areas just have low bandwidth so they can send symptoms via SMS services.
   - Possible to make but for checking have to check the SMS client(free is not available).
 - Online ToDo List (with reminders once updated on phone should reflect on the laptop as well. similar to GoogleKeep)
+- Sublease finder - A plateform which helps you sublease your appartment